 Are films selected solely on screener feedback?

-No. When it comes to final selections, films are selected based on the overall filmmaking, variety and what will make the strongest and most interesting lineup.
-When it comes to selecting films, it’s a film’s content and quality that matter, not it’s score.
-Screener feedback is important to the process, but not ultimate qualifier.
+No. When it comes to final selections, films are selected based on the overall filmmaking, variety, and what will make the strongest and most interesting lineup.
+When it comes to selecting films, it’s a film’s content and quality that matter, not its score.
+Screener feedback is important to the process but not an ultimate qualifier.

 Are films only selected from the group that received high marks from screeners?

 No. Programmers will go through notes from each film, regardless of how high or low it scored.
 Films that did not make the final round but thematically complete a program or pair well with a feature may be reevaluated and selected.
-We never consider a film officially not selected until we have announced our lineup.
-Film selection is about making curatorial choices that make the strongest group of films and we strive to revisit as many films as possible to make sure we create the strongest lineup.
+Film selection is about making curatorial choices that make the strongest group of films, and we strive to revisit as many films as possible to make sure we create the strongest lineup.

 Can I find out how my film is doing once I’ve submitted?